From The Work of God's Children

 THE FIRST EPISTLE OF ST. PAUL TO THE CORINTHIANS

-St. Paul, having planted the faithful in Corinth, where he had preached a year and a half and converted a great many, went to Ephesus.
-After being there three years, he wrote this first Epistle to the Corinthians and sent it by the same persons, Stephanus, Fortunatus and Achaicus, who had brought their letter to him.
+Saint Paul, having planted the faithful in Corinth, where he had preached a year and a half and converted a great many, went to Ephesus.
+After being there three years, he wrote this first Epistle to the Corinthians and sent it by the same persons, Stephanas, also spelled Stephanus, Fortunatus and Achaicus, also spelled Achaichus, who had brought their letter to him.
 It was written about twenty-four years after our Lord's Ascension and contains several matters appertaining to faith and morals and also to ecclesiastical discipline.

 1 Corinthians Chapter 1